 3600 Clipper Mill Rd Suite 350 Baltimore MD 21211

-The BUC coalition came together three days after the murder of Freddie Gray, and hit the ground running.
-The coalition of organizations and activists have a long track record of working for social justice in Baltimore.
-Though newly formalized, coalition members have worked strategically for years to gain concrete wins for justice in our community.
+Baltimore United for Change (BUC) is a coalition of organizations and activists with a long track record of working for social justice in Baltimore.
 BUC meets with youth, residents, lawmakers, and other community leaders to pursue legislative and policy transformation.
-In the aftermath of the uprising, our coalition is actively providing for the material needs of our neighbors in affected communities by offering legal support to protesters (including a Jail Hotline, lawyers and bail money), rapid response teams in the face of police aggression, and a budding alternative food system founded on food sovereignty and food justice – not charity.
+It also offers legal support to protesters (including a jail hotline, lawyers and bail money), rapid response teams in the face of police aggression, and a food system founded on food justice.

 BARCS’s vision is to become a model open admission shelter, a shelter that does not turn away an animal that has no place to go, and a true resource for the people and animals of Baltimore.
 We envision an animal shelter where all animals in good health and temperament find new homes, where they are housed in a low-stress, comfortable environment, where spay/neuter surgeries are offered at low-cost to the Baltimore community, where residents can turn to in times of personal crisis for help with their pet, where citizens are educated on the proper care of animals, and where abused and neglected animals can receive the love and care they need to recover.